 A 2020 PwC survey of 5,000 businesses found that a whopping 47% of them had experienced fraud.

-When it comes to online fraud, it’s not about preparing for if it happens.
+When it comes to online fraud and Risk Operations (RiskOps), it’s not about preparing for if it happens.
 It’s about being prepared when it happens.

 The problem?
 There is a multitude of ways you could protect your company today.
-Today we’ll look at the major pros and cons of building a solution in-house, staffing your own Risk Ops or Risk operations team, outsourcing the lot, or buying external tools.
+Today we’ll look at the major pros and cons of building a fraud detection solution in-house, staffing your own Risk Ops or Risk operations team, outsourcing the lot, or buying external tools.

 Outsourced Fraud Detection Solution

-The first solution is quite common with midsize companies who need extra trust and safety.
-Put simply, it’s about sending your data to an external fraud management team, who will use their own tools and expertise to their best to reduce risk.
+The first method is quite common with midsize companies who need extra trust and safety.
+Put simply, it’s about sending your data to an external risk management team, who will use their own tools and expertise to their best to reduce risk.

 A lot of firms specialize in providing these services, with everything from content moderation to reducing credit card fraud.